bgourlie/rs-nes/README.md

 ### Debugger

 The emulator can be compiled with debugger support.
 The debugger exposes HTTP endpoints and a websocket endpoint that the debugger front-end interfaces with.
 You can find the debugger front-end [here](https://github.com/bgourlie/rs-nes-debugger-frontend).
-You can see it in action on a crappy demo I put on [youtube](https://www.youtube.com/watch?v=5JlHSK6BeKI).
+You can see it in action on [youtube](https://www.youtube.com/watch?v=YC2FvozglPc).

 ### Running